Southgate tube station: Location

 The station was developed as a bus/underground interchange and the main building sits on an island between Southgate Circus and Station Parade where a series of bus stops are located.
 A secondary building containing shops wraps around the other side of the parade.

 The station is located on a hill and whereas the platforms at the stations on each side are on the surface those at Southgate are in a short section of tunnel.
 The tunnel portals are visible from the platforms when looking north, a unique occurrence for a deep-level London Underground station.
 As usual on the Piccadilly line, the platforms are labelled Westbound and Eastbound.
 However, the tunnels run more or less north-east to south-west at Southgate, so eastbound is north-eastbound and westbound is south-westbound.

 In the early 1980s, moving picture advertising was tested in the tunnels south of the station.
 The pictures were of a child on a beach turning to face the camera.

-Southgate is the northernmost station in tunnels on the London Underground network.
+Southgate is the northernmost station in tunnels on the network.